AnanyaBhalla/AnanyaBhalla/README.md

 ### Hi there!

-I’m currently interested in applications of ML for image analysis, particularly deep learning.
-Feel free to get in touch whether you're working in medical research, healthcare or ML engineering.
+I’m a PhD student interested in applications of deep learning for healthcare/cancer research.
+Feel free to reach out whether you're working in medical research, healthcare or ML engineering.

 LinkedIn: https://www.linkedin.com/in/ananyabhalla/